ArsceneR/URL-shortener/README.md

 1. Clone the repository:
 2. Install the required dependencies:
 3. Configure the application by updating the settings in the `config.ini` file.
-4. Run the application:
+4. Run the application
-5. Access the application in your web browser at `http://localhost:5000`.
+5.
 ## Usage

 1. Enter the URL you want to shorten.